The Who, What, Where and How of WEST

 How are materials selected for the WEST archives?

-WEST materials are identified for archiving based on an annual analysis of member holdings to prioritize titles based on:
+WEST materials are identified for archiving based on a biennial analysis of member holdings to prioritize titles based on:

 - Degree of overlap among WEST members